 Mindset and success in financial services

 The mindset philosophy is the hot new buzzword around learning and development.
-Gordon Rice, Global Head of Talent Management at FNZ, looks beyond the hype to see how it can help unlock potential and help financial services firms focus on employee growth.
+We look beyond the hype to see how it can help unlock potential and help financial services firms focus on employee growth.

 After 15 years at the sharp end of learning and development, in many organisations and roles, there’s at least one thing I know for sure: you can lead a horse to water, but you can’t necessarily make it drink.
 No matter what the development strategy, methodology, training solution or resources, some employees either just aren’t interested, or can’t make the time for personal development activity.

 But in today’s heavily regulated, fast-paced and challenging environment, that’s not good enough anymore.
 We need every single employee to engage with learning and development so we can continue to serve our clients and customers at the highest levels.
 So what’s the key to unlocking all that potential?

 One of the biggest areas to explore is mindset and how it limits or empowers individuals.

 A great place to start is with the work of renowned psychologist and author Dr Carol Dweck, who has led research in what is known as the fixed and growth mindset.

 - According to Dr Dweck, if you have a fixed mindset you believe your abilities, intelligence and talents are fixed traits.

 - But with a growth mindset you believe your abilities can be further developed with effort, learning, and persistence.